For approved grants, the following requirements apply for reporting to Ekhagastiftelsen.

 B. Scientific report

-There is no template for the scientific report, but the report should contain:
+There is no document template for the scientific report, but the report should contain:

 » Application number, project title and contact person/project manager